 I am going to give you my framework for the tabbouli that I made, of which Linda approved with only a few minor reservations which I have covered in the instructions.
 Your job is to taste it as you go along and modify it to your very unique tastes so that you and yours can have your own tabbouli tradition.

-In a large saucepan, bring 4 cups of water to a boil.
+- In a large saucepan, bring 4 cups of water to a boil.
 Add 2 cups of bulgur wheat.
 Remove the pan from the heat, cover with a lid and let it sit for 15 minutes.
 Check the grain for tenderness.
 Drain any excess water and move the cooked bulgur to a large bowl.
 Spread it out a little up the sides of the bowl so it will cool more quickly.
-Cover the bowl with plastic wrap and place it in the refrigerator to cool for several hours (This is where Linda would say that if you did a cold soak you wouldn’t have to bother with that AND my mom would say that, perhaps, you could put the bowl in an ice bath in the sink instead of steaming up the fridge…valid points, both).
+Cover the bowl with plastic wrap and place it in the refrigerator to cool for several hours.

-I used 2 cups of dried bulgur wheat.
-For this amount of wheat, prepare a dressing by whisking together ½ cup olive oil and ¼ cup of lemon juice with some salt and pepper.
-Set aside.
-You will apply the dressing to taste after adding the vegetables.
-I used all of it.
+- Add the remaining chopped vegetables and parsley to the bulgur wheat.
+Prepare a dressing by whisking together ½ cup olive oil and ¼ cup of lemon juice with some salt and pepper.

 Please consider making my Favorite Hummus to serve with this.
 The crackers in the photos are called Ak-Mak.
 I haven’t perfected a flat-bread yet, so grab some pitas or some other delicious bread to go with it and you will have a lovely meal.
 Linda also was a big help with my Hummus recipe.
 I do love her so.